Bronx Book Fair

 Sign up for Lunchtime Book Discussion in the library.

-Bring your lunch to the library 6th period and join Ms. Kim in the multipurpose room for an informal sharing of your thoughts on the book: Born a Crime by Trevor Noah.
+Bring your lunch to the library 6th period and join Ms. Kim in the multipurpose room for a discussion of Homegoing by Yaa Gyasi.

 October 24 is New York Public Library Card Sign-up Day!